dgplug/glibcdocs/docs/Pattern_Matching.rst

     ``gl_flags``

         The flags used when ``glob`` was called.
 In addition, ``GLOB_MAGCHAR`` might be set.
-See Section 10.2.2 [Flags for Globbing], page 229, for more details.
+See Section [Flags for Globbing] for more details.

         This is a GNU extension.